All Episodes

 Tells another auto worker that he's full of beep.

-Yeah, we let's play this one first.
+Yeah, let's play this one first.

-Before you hear these, he's saying that he didn't say something, when in fact he did.
+Before you hear these, he's saying that he didn't say something when in fact he did.

 And you can add to that, he wants Beto Bozo Rourke, who would like to go door to door and confiscate guns, pretty much, to be in charge of his gun policy.